Higher Order Estimating Equations for High-dimensional Models

-Here $\Pi_p^{(m,n]}$ is the projection on the subspace spanned by base elements with index in intervals $(m,n]$, and $1=k_{-1}<k_0<k_1<\cdots<k_R=k$ and $1=l_{-1}<l_0<l_1<\cdots<l_S=k$ are suitable partitions of the set $\{1,\ldots, k\}$. (``Full'' partitions in singleton sets would make the construction conceptual simpler, but a small number of blocks will be needed in our proofs.)
+Here $\Pi_p^{(m,n]}$ is the projection onto the subspace spanned by base elements with index in intervals $(m,n]$, and $1=k_{-1}<k_0<k_1<\cdots<k_R=k$ and $1=l_{-1}<l_0<l_1<\cdots<l_S=k$ are suitable partitions of the set $\{1,\ldots, k\}$. (``Full'' partitions in singleton sets would make the construction conceptual simpler, but a small number of blocks will be needed in our proofs.)
 The product of the two kernels now becomes a double sum, from which we retain only terms with small values of $(r,s)$.
 The improved third order influence function is, with as before $S_3$ denoting symmetrization,

-The negative term in the display is the conditional expectation given $Z_1, Z_3$ of the leading term, and maintains the degeneracy of the kernel. w For the decomposition (\ref{EqDecomposeProjections}) to be valid, the subspaces corresponding to the blocks must be orthogonal in $L_2(\aa\bb g)$.
-We may achieve this by starting with a standard basis $e_1,\e_2,\ldots$, with good approximation properties for a target model, and next replacing this by an orthonormal basis in $L_2(\aa \bb g)$ by the Gram-Schmidt procedure.
+The negative term in the display is the conditional expectation given $Z_1, Z_3$ of the leading term, and maintains the degeneracy of the kernel.

+For the decomposition (\ref{EqDecomposeProjections}) to be valid, the subspaces corresponding to the blocks must be orthogonal in $L_2(\aa\bb g)$.
+We may achieve this by starting with a standard basis $e_1,e_2,\ldots$, with good approximation properties for a target model, and next replacing this by an orthonormal basis in $L_2(\aa \bb g)$ by the Gram-Schmidt procedure.
 For a bounded $g$ the approximation properties will be preserved.